 You should select a lower gear if the engine speed drops below 1500 rpm.
 The start of the red zone on the dial indicates the maximum engine speed which may be used when the engine is warm and after it has been run in properly.
-Before reaching this zone, a higher gear must be selected or your foot must be removed from the accelerator.
+However, it is advisable to change up a gear or lift your foot off the accelerator before the needle reaches the red zone